 Being bombarded every day with nonsense, ignorance, lies, threats, chaos, and uncertainty, isn’t healthy, and you would think that people—particularly those who have so much—could think of better ways to occupy themselves.

-Preserve your peace as much as possible.
-Hopefully, it won’t be you, dear reader, but somebody’s going to snap, pretty soon—just like that alligator—and people who tried to warn, will just stand back and watch with amazement, while feeling no sympathy at all…just like the people in the movie.
+Hopefully, it won’t be you, dear reader, but somebody’s going to snap, pretty soon—just like that alligator—and people who tried to warn, will just stand back and watch in amazement, while feeling no sympathy at all…just like the people in the movie.

 No comments: